30 Small Kitchen Pantry Ideas to Maximize Storage & Organization

 By optimizing storage potential and doubling storage capacity, you can access items at the highest level of your pantry; and, incorporate style into your pantry arrangement.

-Floor-to-Ceiling Shelves
+1. Floor-to-Ceiling Shelves

-Floor-to-ceiling shelves provide a fantastic solution for maximizing storage space in a small pantry.
-By utilizing the full height of your pantry, you can store items like canned goods, spices, and other pantry items.
 You’ll be able to do this without taking up any valuable space that could be used for pull-out drawers.
 You can obtain pull-out shelves from sources like the previous IKEA kitchen cabinet line, which can help increase shelf space in a small pantry.
+Keep a foldable step stool nearby so you can safely reach items stored on the very top shelves.

 Another excellent option for optimizing shelf space is the KraftMaid Multi-Storage system.
 This system offers multi-section door storage attachments to aid in the organization of small items, which helps to save valuable shelf space in a small pantry.
 By incorporating floor-to-ceiling shelves and taking advantage of the vertical space, you can create a more organized and useful pantry.

-Stacking Bins
+2. Stacking Bins

 Stacking bins can be a lifesaver when it comes to small pantry organization.
 By utilizing containers that can be layered on top of one another, you can expand on your storage space and keep your pantry well-grouped.
 For instance, using larger bins for cereals can eliminate the need for bulky cereal boxes and provide more organized storage in your cabinet.
+If your pantry doubles as storage for larger items like a stand mixer, stacking bins help free up lower shelves for everyday food.

 In addition to this, utilizing slanted shelves and pantry drawers can provide deeper storage capacity.
 This will allow you to store more items in your small pantry cabinet.
 Straw bins can also be used to organize canned foods by category and store items such as napkins and tablecloths.
 This makes them a great addition to pantry doors.